suavecode/suavecode.github.io/_posts/2015-06-15-Lithium_Air_Regional_Jet_Sizing.md

 Note the sensitivity of vehicle energy requirements to these various propulsion system assumptions.

-Now try changing the cruise range of the aircraft (line 858, segment.distance)
+Now try changing the cruise range of the aircraft (line 868, segment.distance).

 <pre><code class="python">